jmuspratt/satellite/README.md

 -----------
 - Video: No ogv files or Flash fallback.
 Sorry, Firefox.
 - No Previous/Next links within a set or tag.
+- Current machine tags are excluded from tag listings on the individual photo pages, but not from the full Tags list page.

 Configuration
 -------------